bharathi023/fb-graph-api/README.md

 # fb-graph-api
-connect to you facebook details using fb api. using your access token you can access your details and also make change on your facebook account.
+connect to you facebook details using fb api. using your access token you can access your details and also can make changes on your facebook account.
 #install
 $pip install facebook